-Getting down payment assistance in Ontario in 2018 has never been so easy...
+Getting down payment assistance in Ontario in this year has never been so easy...

 Many government ministries and charitable organizations have committed to making affordable housing attainable, while freeing up the over-crowded rental market.

 Whether you’re looking to build a new home or purchase a resale house, we’re here to help you get the funds necessary.